RuBBiT-hj/causalBETA/README.md

 The paper associated with this package is on arXiv: https://arxiv.org/abs/2310.12358.

 # About
-The R package `casualBETA` is an MCMC-based implementation of piecewise exponential model for survival data, and it uses G-computation to conduct causal inference for binary treatment on survival data.
+The R package `causalBETA` is an MCMC-based implementation of piecewise exponential model for survival data, and it uses G-computation to conduct causal inference for binary treatment on survival data.
 We provide generic plot functions to visualize estimates easily and allow users to run MCMC diagnostics by `coda` package.

 # Installation
 install using `devtools` package
 ```
 ## install.packages(devtools) ## make sure to have devtools installed
 devtools::install_github("RuBBiT-hj/causalBETA")
-library(casualBETA)
+library(causalBETA)
 ```

 ## Dependency